Annshuk/react-mfa/Readme.md

 # React application with micro front end architecture

-This is a demonstration project to show multiple micro application developed in different frameworks`(like React,Angular,Vue,Svelte)` can exist inside same application.Thanks to Webpack 5 module federation
+This is a demonstration project to show multiple micro application developed in different frameworks`(like React,Vue,Svelte)` can exist inside same application.Thanks to Webpack 5 module federation

 ## components